All patients operated for an orthopedic prosthesis generally experience a post-operative period of intense pain.

 One capsule, many doses

-The ultimate goal is to equip biodegradable circuits with small painkiller capsules and insert them into the body during surgery.
+The ultimate goal is to equip the biodegradable circuits with small painkiller capsules and insert them into the body during surgery.
 The contents of the capsules will be distributed upon request.

 The state of research